 Chronic sinusitis causes the spaces inside the nose and head, called sinuses, to become inflamed and swollen.
 The condition lasts 12 weeks or longer, even with treatment.

-This common condition interferes with the way mucus normally drains, and makes your nose stuffy.
-Breathing through your nose may be difficult, and the area around your eyes might feel swollen or tender.
+This common condition keeps mucus from draining.
+It makes the nose stuffy.
+Breathing through the nose might be hard.
+The area around the eyes might feel swollen or tender.

-- Pain, tenderness and swelling around your eyes, cheeks, nose or forehead
+- Pain, tenderness and swelling around the eyes, cheeks, nose or forehead.

 When to see a doctor

 Schedule an appointment with your health care provider for:

 - Repeated sinusitis, and if the condition doesn't get better with treatment.